rxue/learning-dirary/vim/diary_vim.md

-# 20190622: Insert a new line after the cursor in view mode
+# 20190622:
-* ESC + o
+* Insert a new line below the current line in normal mode: o